-1 Develop and critically evaluate assessment, treatment planning, goal setting and delivery of an appropriate management plan with a service user.
-2 Demonstrate an increased ability to practice independently under the guidance on the practice educator demonstrating a level on competence commensurate with final year student practitioners.
-3 Construct effective working relationships with service users, carers and staff within a team environment of a placement setting.
-The student will work inter-professionally and critically evaluate the impact of this upon effectiveness of service provision.
-4 The student will demonstrate adherence to and compliance with the profession specific professional values and behaviours while applying and critically evaluating procedures policy and legislation appropriate to the placement setting.
-5 Evaluate and critically appraise profession-specific theory underpinning practice within the placement setting.
+1 Effectively carry out assessment, treatment planning, goal setting, and delivery of an appropriate management plan with the service user, demonstrating an ability to practice under the guidance of a placement educator.
+2 Develop effective working relationships with service users, carers and staff within a team environment of a placement setting.
+3 The student will demonstrate adherence to and compliance with the profession specific professional values and behaviours.
+4 Apply procedures policy and legislation appropriate to the placement setting.
+5 Demonstrate professional area theory to underpin practice within the placement setting.